thehyve/OHDSI-WhiteRabbit/README.md

 It is recommended that user, password, database and schema are created for these tests only, and do not relate in any way to any production environment.
-The schema should not contain any tables.
+The schema should not contain any tables when the test is started.

 It is possible to skip the Snowflake tests without failing the build by passing `-Dohdsi.org.whiterabbit.skip_snowflake_tests=1` to maven.